 Caregiver (assistante maternelle – AM)

 Caregivers in France are regulated and certified to look after up to four children in their own home.
-They are hired directly by families, which gives parents a more personalized level of care.
+Families hire them directly, which gives parents a more personalized level of care.
 The flip side is managing constraints such as the caregiver’s periods of leave (including potentially sick leave) and coordinating vacation periods with other families employing them.

-To apply for this type of childcare, contact your local PMI who can provide you with a list of all the AM in your area, allowing you to contact them and set up interviews.
-We can help you with the whole process, including ensuring you get the benefits you are entitled to from the CAF.
+To apply for this type of childcare, contact your local PMI who can provide you with a list of all the AM in your area.
+It will allow you to contact them and set up interviews.
+We can help you with the whole process.
+We can ensure you get the benefits you are entitled to from the CAF.

 Caregiver collective (Maison des assistantes maternelles – MAM)

-MAMs are a shared space used by up to four registered caregivers, each looking after a maximum of four children, providing a crèche-like social environment.
+MAMs are a shared space used by up to four registered caregivers.
+Each of them looks after a maximum of four children and provides a crèche-like social environment.

 An alternative option – hiring a nanny (full time or shared)

-You can hire a nanny (or nounou) in France, whose responsibilities are defined in the employment contract and can include looking after children.
+You can hire a nanny (or nounou) in France.
+The employment contract defines her responsibilities, and it can include looking after children.
 See our blog post on how to hire one.

 Nannies may also work for two families (garde partagée), splitting his or her time between them.
 For example, some families choose to have their shared nanny look after both sets of kids, alternating between the two homes on a weekly basis.

-I hope that this blog post helps you better understand the many great childcare options available to you in France and that it hasn’t left you even more confused!
+I hope that this blog post helps you better understand the many great childcare options available to you in France.
+I also hope that it hasn’t left you even more confused!
 We want to make sure families make the right choices, and we’d love to accompany you in that process.
 Book a call with us to discuss your needs and priorities, and we can take it from there.

 **Caf Caisse d’Allocation Familiale works to improve housing conditions and the living environment of families.
-It pays housing assistance directly to families and grants loans to those with modest incomes, to help them settle in, equip themselves and improve their habitat.
+It pays housing assistance directly to families and grants loans to those with modest incomes.
+It also helps them settle in, equip themselves and improve their habitat.
 It especially helps families with children under 6 years old.

 Hi!
 I’m Arelys, Originally from Guatemala now happily living in the western suburbs of Paris.